 Boost Drupal performance on Windows Server IIS.
 Besides WinCache on IIS, you can improve Drupal’s performance by installing the Drupal BOOST module.
 For this module to work you need to disable Drupal’s own caching mechanism, and you need access to the server variable CONTENT_TYPE in URL Rewrite.
 Here is how…

 The advantage of having your website content hosted on a Content Delivery Network (CDN) is having your content distributed and stored across the Globe.
 Utilizing the network of the Content Delivery Network provider.
-Hosting your WordPress in a Content Delivery Network is an important WordPress optimization tip.
+Hosting your WordPress website on a Content Delivery Network is an important WordPress optimization tip.
 Here is how to create your own Origin Pull CDN with just a few lines of PHP…Read More